High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the AWGN Channel

 This result can be used to extend Eq.~\eqref{eq:chain_optimisation} to include the expected change in \ac{SNR} from reduced nonlinear distortion due to the changed excess kurtosis of the constellation.
 This new objective function then finds constellations where the trade-off between shaping and nonlinearity is optimised.

-\section{Results for the AWGN channel}
+\section{Results for the AWGN Channel}

-In this section, the performance of the results from the optimisation for the \ac{AWGN} channel is shown.
-The optimisation process is described in appendix~\ref{ap:algorithm}.
+In this section, the performance of the optimised constellations in the \ac{AWGN} channel is shown.
+The optimisation process is described in detail in appendix~\ref{ap:algorithm}.
 In Fig.~\ref{fig:opt_traj}, an example of a constellation undergoing the optimisation process is shown.
-The optimisation trajectory for 12~dB SNR and a regular 64-QAM starting constellation is shown.
-The constellation points generally do not move directly to the optimised position, but the optimisation does result in a regular looking constellation.
-For this constellation, the result resembles an \ac{ASK-PSK} constellation where the inner amplitude ring has two constellation points for every phase shift.
+The optimisation trajectory for 12~dB \ac{SNR} using a regular 64-\ac{QAM} as a starting constellation is shown.
+The 64-\ac{QAM} constellation is chosen for clarity of illustration of the optimisation trajectory, due to its relatively low cardinality.
+The constellation points generally do not have a linear optimisation trajectory, but the optimisation does result in a regular-looking constellation.
+For the example constellation, the result resembles an \ac{APSK} constellation where the inner amplitude ring has two constellation points for every value of phase shift.